Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 “What the hell was that?” the distorted voice demanded.
 “You can’t be walking into tables like that!”

-Brett’s face twisted as he brought the walkie-talkie to his lips.
+Brett’s face twisted and lifted the walkie-talkie to his lips.
 “I thought you said you cut the camera feed…”

 There was a long pause before Steve returned.
 “I did,” he said.
 “But I could hear the smash from outside!
 You need to hurry up and grab that shit before we all get arrested!”